 So, incentivize guests so that they make more direct bookings, which will actually lower your online-travel-agency costs and therefore grow revenue.
 Incentives that you can include are complimentary drinks, special member rates etc. You can also add costs post-booking to keep the profits in-house.
 For instance, packaging breakfast with internet access can come at a minimal charge per day in your property.
 This is a profitable route to generate more revenue.

-- Ensure your property management system is the best in the industry – If your PMS isn’t cloud-based, you’re missing out on serious benefits.
+Ensure your property management system is the best in the industry – If your Hotel Property Management Software isn’t cloud-based, you’re missing out on serious benefits.
 With an automated cloud-based system there’s no need for an IT expert to maintain or operate it and it will save you a lot of time, especially when integrated with your other technology systems.
 Upfront costs will also be reduced without the need for any physical hardware.
 This will let all your staff operate more efficiently.
 For example, housekeeping can communicate directly with the front desk system from a mobile device and check which rooms need cleaning or servicing, and which ones are occupied.

 Now that you are done reading the above pointers, let’s learn all about day-to-day property management business owner’s activities.